adin786/energy_forecast/README.md

 # Energy_forecast

-In this project I demonstrate a simple architecture for serverless ML model deployment, building in MLOps principles such as experiment tracking, data versioning and model monitoring.
+In this project I demonstrate a simple architecture for serverless ML model deployment, building in MLOps principles such as experiment tracking, data versioning, CI/CD and monitoring.

-This project uses only free-tier cloud services, and is geared towards DIY, personal ML projects.
+**Purpose:** To show how MLOps principles can be used even in small scale, simple ML projects using only open source tools and free-tier cloud services.

+The focus is on **minimal the time/effort to go from experimentation to a deployed model**... not specifically on sophisticated timeseries forecasting techniques.

 ## Technical overview

-- **Jupyter** for exploration and model building
+- **Jupyter** for data exploration and experimentation
-- Custom **Python package** for bundling up into a reusable pipeline.
+- Custom **Python package** for refactoring code into a reusable pipeline.
-- **Sktime** as framework for forecaster model development
+- **Sktime** as ML framework for timeseries
-- **DVC** for dataset versioning, synced to S3
+- **DVC** for data versioning, synced to **AWS S3**
 - **Mlflow** for experiment tracking
 - Serverless model inference on **AWS Lambda**
 - **Streamlit** web-app for interactive demo